-NOTE 2: A MA PDU Session with one 3GPP access connected to 5GC and one non-3GPP access connected to EPC is not supported.
+NOTE 2: void.

 NOTE 3: Co-existence with NBIFOM is not defined.
 It is assumed that NBIFOM and the multi-access connectivity described in this clause are not deployed in the same network.

 NOTE 4: To the MME and SGW this is a regular PDN Connection and the support for ATSSS is transparent to MME and SGW.